flufferyy/DrFluffery/README.md

 #

 I’m currently working on.
-- TofuWare, A Private Utility Mod for Minecraft 1.12.2
+- Titorware also known as Panetos, A Private Utility Mod for Minecraft 1.12.2
 - Beach House, A Paid Utility Mod for Fabric
 - Postman Reborn, a finished version of Postman, a utility mod for Minecraft